Fear of nuclear energy runs deep but it may be the most efficient and clean energy source we have, albeit with complications

 People were evacuated after the Chernobyl accident, but what happened to the local wildlife?
 A new study shows that wildlife in the Chernobyl disaster zone is thriving, indicating that the presence of humans is more damaging...

-- Popular Related Tags: energy, chernobyl nuclear disaster, nuclear power, environment, world news, europe, ukraine, fukushima, nuclear waste, science
+- Popular Related Tags: energy, chernobyl nuclear disaster, nuclear power, environment, world news, europe, ukraine, fukushima, nuclear waste, renewable energy

 - Search for "chernobyl nuclear disaster" on our Eco Web Search